-Youth For Women Foundation has been a global advocate for gender justice, SRHR, LGBTQ+ rights, and the eradication of all forms of GVB for a 4 years now.
-We have reached over 5000+ women and youth in the most marginalized communities and have provided them with life changing educational and advocacy oppotunities along with multiple SRHR service delivery projects.
-Below are some examples of our advocacy efforts.
+Youth For Women Foundation has been a global advocate for gender justice, SRHR, LGBTQ+ rights, and the eradication of all forms of GVB for 4 years now.
+We have reached over 5000+ women and young people in the some remote and marginalized communities and have provided them with educational and advocacy oppotunities along with SRHR awareness projects and services.
+Below are some examples of our advocacy efforts:

 Youth For Women Foundation has conducted multiple worksops for more than a thousand adolescent girls and boys on various gender justice and digital literacy issues ranging from gender equality, Gender-Based Violence, Sexual and Reproductive Health and Rights, Female Genital Mutilation, Teenage Pregnancy, Forced Marriage, and digital rights and literacy objectives.

 'My name is Amira (noun covered) and I am a 45 years-old domestic violence survivor.
 I was married to a man by arranged marriage at the age of 17, I was forced to drop out of school and I thought maybe life can get better after I get married especially that my family had extremely bad financial situation.
 I was beaten in the first night of the wedding, and was verbally abused every single day since.
 I had 3 children from him and we were all financially dependent on him, who was extremely strict.
 I was getting beaten up and verbally abused each time I asked him to buy milk or diapers for our children, or when I asked him to take me to a hospital while I was dying of diseases.
 I used to cry and beg him to forgive me for things I never done, he used to humiliate me and our kids in front of people, and used to physicaly and verbally abuse me while our kids were watching fearfuly.
 I still live with him because I have no other way considering my financial status.
 But I keep hoping everyday for a change.'